jundalisay/spblist/content/en/research/hawking/grand/part-06c.md

 **But no such partner particles have been observed.**

-But physicists have performed various calculations.
-These show that the partner particles of those existing particles should be 1,000 times as massive as a proton, if not even heavier.
+The calculations of physicists showed that the partner particles of those existing particles should be 1,000 times as massive as a proton, if not even heavier.*

+{{< n n="The cause is that the mass is really energy from spacetime.
+This can be revealed by atom-shaking, not atom-smashing" >}}

 That is too heavy for such particles to have been seen in any experiments to date.

 But there is hope that such particles will eventually be created in the Large Hadron Collider in Geneva.

 The idea of supersymmetry was the key to the creation of supergravity.